call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 has locations in Pheonix - Arizona and London - UK.
 The differences between Budget and Premium are the locations, SSD storage on Premium (Budget is on hard drives...), and Premium includes web hosting.
 Do not pay these prices atleast until you know what CPUs are used.
 Even with high end CPUs this is still quite overpriced, and if they're not sharing CPUs used they're likely not using high end CPUs.

+[Spill Hosting](https://spillhosting.no/store/minecraft-server) : Spill Hosting is a Norwegian host offering 2 plans (other than BungeeCord, BungeeCord is just Budget with lower ram options) - Budget and Premium.
+Budget charges about $1.80 per GB of ram with a Xeon E5-1650V3 and Premium charges about $2.35 per GB of ram with an i9-9900K.
+Budget has a location in Falkenstein - Germany and Premium has a location in Helsinki - Finland.
+Please note: the site is in Norwegian so I have no idea how accurate I am with this.

 [StickyPiston](https://stickypiston.co/account/order7.php) : StickyPiston is a host offering hosting for $5 per GB of ram (plans starting at 1.5GB) with either a Xeon E-2288G, a Xeon 35-1650V4, or an i7-7700k.
 They have 6 locations, one in the USA, one in Canada, one in the UK, one in France, one in Germany,